-The maximum length of line is set to 120 characters.
-This is unlike PEP8, where the limit is set to 79 characters.
+- The maximum length of line is set to 120 characters.
+In PEP8 the limit is 79 characters.

-Trailing whitespaces are not allowed.
+- Trailing whitespaces are not allowed.
 PEP8 provides a weak recommendation to avoid whitespaces, too.
 Configure your IDE to strip trailing whitespaces in the entire file on save.

 Every text file should contain exactly one empty line at the end.

 Allowed end-of-line character sequence is Unix-style (